 Never heard of kohlrabi?
 You’re not alone.
-Kohlrabi (Brassica oleracea, Gongylodes group) is a relatively unknown and odd-looking bulbous vegetable in the brassica family.
+Kohlrabi (Brassica oleracea, Gongylodes group) is a relatively unknown and odd-looking bulbous vegetable in the Brassica family.

-Here are 5 tips for growing kohlrabi:
+Here are 5 Tips for How to Grow Kohlrabi:

-2. Plant kohlrabi at the right time
+1. Plant kohlrabi at the right time

 Kohlrabi prefers cool temperatures and doesn’t mind a mild frost.
-Hot weather and dry soil result in tough bitter-tasting woody bulbs.
+Hot weather and dry soil result in tough, bitter-tasting woody bulbs.

-3. Plant kohlrabi from seed or transplants
+2. Plant kohlrabi from seed or transplants

-- To direct sow outdoors, sow seeds 1 inch apart and ¼ inch deep.
-Thin plants to 6-8 inches apart when seedlings are 2-3 inches tall.
+- To direct sow outdoors, sow seeds 1 inch apart (2.54 cm) and ¼ inch (0.64 cm) deep.
+Thin plants to 6-8 inches apart (15-20 cm) when seedlings are 2-3 inches (5-8 cm) tall.

 - If you buy transplants, look for healthy plants with green leaves and uncrowded roots.
 Avoid buying overgrown plants or transplants with yellowed leaves or aphids.